Q1: What is Ofsted Parent View?

-Parents’ and carers' views are also used to assist Ofsted in making decisions about which schools to inspect and when.
+Parents’ views are also used to assist Ofsted in making decisions about which schools to inspect and when.

-Q3: Why do parents and carers have to register to use Parent View?
+Q3: Why do parents and carers have to register to use Ofsted Parent View?

-Q4: How do parents and carers and others sign up to Parent View?
+Q4: How do parents and carers and others sign up to Ofsted Parent View?

-Users who are not parents or carers (for example headteachers, governors or other interested parties) are able to register on the site and receive alerts when submissions are added to schools, but they are not able to complete a submission for a school; the functionality is only available to parents and carers.
+Users who are not parents or carers (for example headteachers, governors or other interested parties) are able to register on the site and receive alerts when submissions are added to schools.
+However, they are not able to complete a submission for a school as this is only available to parents and carers.

-Q5: Can parents and carers complete the Parent View questionnaire for all types of schools?
+Q5: Can parents and carers complete the Ofsted Parent View questionnaire for all types of schools?